-User response: Verify the OSA type installed.
+User Response: Verify the OSA type installed.
 Then verify the configuration matches the OSA-2 hardware (for example Token Ring or Ethernet).
 See the OSA publication for more information on configurations and OSA hardware types.
 Use the Activate sequence to load the configuration to the OSA.
-The configuration data set is pointed to by the IOACFG entry in the OSA/SF
+The configuration data set is pointed to by the IOACFG entry in the OSA/SF startup profile.
+The OSA/SF Startup Profile is a data set that is pointed to from the DD card IOAPROF within the OSA/SF Started Procedure (task).
+See Chapter 3, "Setting Up OSA/SF on OS/390, z/OS, and z/OS.e", on page 37 for more information about the OSA/SF startup profile.

-If problems continue, see "Reporting OSA/SF Problems to IBM" on page 143.
+If problems continue, see "Reporting OSA/SF Problems to IBM" on page 127.